edehemma09/edehemma09/README.md

 #Talking about personal Stuffs:

-* 🌍  I'm based in Ngeria
+* 🌍  I'm from in Ngeria
--  ✍️ Improving my technical writing ,content writing, business and communication skills
+-  ✍️ Improving my business proposal writing , technical writing ,content writing, business and communication skills
 -  💡  A professional wordpress developer.
 -  🌱 I’m currently on the learning phase of understanding web 3.0
 -  🧠  I'm learning ReactJs